assoconnect/log-bundle/README.md

 The Log entity and the LogFactoryInterface have to be implemented.

-A system of include and exclude entities can be used to decide which entities have to be logged.
+A system of included and excluded entities can be used to decide which entities have to be logged.

 Log.yaml format:
 ```